blakehourigan/Facial-Recognition-and-Tracking-using-OpenCV-Python/README.md

    - Open a terminal on your Raspberry Pi.
    - Update the package list: `sudo apt-get update`
    - Install Python3 and pip (if not already installed): `sudo apt-get install python3 python3-pip`
+   - Install Pigpio by runnning the following command: `sudo apt install pigpio`
    - Install required dependencies using Pip and supplied requirements.txt: `pip3 install -r requirements.txt`

+4. **Starting the Pigpio Daemon:**
+   - Run pigpio: `sudo pigpio`
+   - Start the Daemon and enable it to start at boot time: `sudo systemctl enable pigpio` `sudo systemctl start pigpio`

 4. **Running the Script:**
    - Run the main script: `python3 main.py`
    - The script should display the camera feed and begin tracking faces and reporting information about amount of faces tracked.

 ## Usage
-- On starting the script, it will open a feed of a connected camera.
+- On starting the script, it will initialize the servo motor by completing a full sweep, and will open a feed of the connected camera.
 - Once a face is detected in the camera's view, the program will report a face found, and the servo motor will adjust to keep the face centered in the frame.
 - Press 'q' anytime to quit the application and close the camera feed.